salif/linkita/README.md

 ## Hello, world!
 ```

-If you want, you can also create [a page for your projects](https://salif.github.io/linkita/components/#projects).
+If you wish, you can also create [a page for your projects](https://salif.github.io/linkita/components/#projects).

 ### Setting page authors